algorithmiaio/dev-center/_pages/integrations/azure-sb.md

 ---
 categories: [event-flows]
-excerpt-short: "Set up algorithm event flows using an Azure Service Bus message broker"
+excerpt-short: "Set up algorithm Event Flows using an Azure Service Bus message broker"
 image:
   teaser: /icons/azure-service-bus.png
 layout: article
 permalink: /integrations/azure-sb/
-redirect_from:
-  - /integrations/azure_listeners/
+redirect_from: /integrations/azure_listeners/
 show_related: true
 tags: [integrations, event-flows]
-title: "Azure SB Message Broker"
+title: "Azure Service Bus Message Broker"
 ---

 These directions will help you to set up an Algorithmia Event Listener, which will run an algorithm with input payloads provided in an Azure Service Bus Queue.